 Check for leakages:

-Ensure a thorough check up is done on all the water outlets to better protect your home against leakages.
+Whether ist is a 4 BHK luxury flat or 3 BHK apartment for sale in Koramangala or any other area in Bangalore, ensure a thorough check up is done on all the water outlets to better protect your home against leakages.
 An audit of the house during the fall of summer is advisable to keep the house well prepared for monsoon.
 Look out for any wreckage in water pipes.
 Apply waterproof coatings wherever required and fix them for optimum protection against leakages.
 ‘Prevention is better than cure’, isn’t it?

 Look out for dampness:

 Dampness is not good for both your health and can also damage house contents.
 Take a note of high humid areas in your house and set up ventilators adequately to prevent dampness.
 Look out for signs of mould or fungal growth on walls and ceilings.
 Flaking paint, curling of wallpaper can also be indicators for dampness.
 To prevent this, it’s good to have a cross-ventilation system to allow fresh air to enter the house.
 Let the house breathe by opening windows when possible.
 Drying and washing indoors can cause a lot of condensation.
 So, dry laundry outdoors or use a tumble dryer.
 Don’t forget to remove excess moisture from the air inside the house.
 Using a dehumidifier can do wonders in helping you keep your house warmer and damp-free.

 Keep an eye on your electricals and wirings:

 Make sure all your electricals and wirings, both inside and outside the house are well protected during this monsoon.
 The wirings and switches outside can be insulated to avoid rain water contact.
 To protect your house overall from short circuits and electric shocks.
 Install a home lightning protection system.
 Unplug electronics and appliances during lightning.
 Since unplugging your electronics is not always possible, install transient voltage surge suppressors.
 This will help prevent your property from being damaged.